Evidence board

 Evidence boards are associated in fiction with both detective activities and obsessional interests, including those of delusional individuals pursuing conspiracy theories, hence the alternative names.
 Evidence boards can be seen in numerous TV series, including The Bridge, BoJack Horseman, Fargo, Homeland, Sherlock, and True Detective.
+An evidence board is the central motif in the title sequence of A Series of Unfortunate Events.
 Evidence boards have also been used as a teaching tool.